New York's 103rd State Assembly district

 New York's 103rd State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Sarahana Shrestha since 2023, defeating then-incumbent Kevin Cahill.

 Geography

+District 103 encompasses parts of Ulster and Dutchess counties.
+The city of Kingston, and the towns of Esopus, Gardiner, New Paltz and Rhinebeck are included in this district.

+The district overlaps (partially) with New York's 18th and 19th congressional districts, as well as the 41st and 51st districts of the New York State Senate.

+2010s

 District 103 contains a majority of Ulster County and a portion of Dutchess County.
-The city of Kingston and the town of New Paltz are included in this district.
+The city of Kingston, and the towns of Esopus, Gardiner, New Paltz, Plattekill, Rhinebeck and Shandaken are included in this district.